Hexen II: Hammer of Thyrion 1.4.3

 GL_LINEAR_MIPMAP_NEAREST (Bilinear: default)

-GL_LINEAR_MIPMAP_LINEAR (Trilinear: best, slower)
+GL_LINEAR_MIPMAP_LINEAR (Trilinear: best)

 Also adjustable from the menu.
 Bilinear is